pfdubois/BridgeBidding/source/MajorOpenings.rst

 HCP hand, especially one with four trump, or a hand with an LTC of 7, may be appropriate for treating as game-going.

-Since opening five-card majors is the central idea of the bidding system, there is a focus on finding eight or more card major fits.
+We focus on finding eight or more card major fits.
 There is also an effort to distinguish nine-card fits from eight-card fits, as nine-card fits are much easier to play.

 Two Over One Game Force
 -----------------------